wormhole-foundation/wormhole-explorer/blockchain-watcher/README.md

 Currently, jobs are read and loaded based on a JSON file.
 Each job has a source, and one or more handlers.
 Each handler has an action, a mapper and a target.
-For example, you can choose to use PollEvm as an action and HandleEvmLogs as a handler.
+For example, you can choose to use PollEvm (GetEvmLogs) as an action and HandleEvmLogs as a handler.
 For this handler you need to set a mapper like evmLogMessagePublishedMapper.
 The target can be sns, or a fake one if dryRun is enabled.